GeorgeZWu/PGD_KG_Schema/README.md

 # PGD_KG_Schema
 A knowledge graph model of performance-based generative design of sustainable buildings
 # 1. Overview
-This is the official repository of the knowledge graph model of performance-based generative design of sustainable buildings (PGD-KG Schema).
+This is the official repository of the paper *A knowledge-informed optimization framework for performance-based generative design of sustainable buildings* (https://doi.org/10.1016/j.apenergy.2024.123318).
+The repository provides the knowledge graph model of performance-based generative design of sustainable buildings (PGD-KG Schema).

+> Wu, Z., Wang, Z., Cheng, J. C., & Kwok, H. H. (2024).
+A knowledge-informed optimization framework for performance-based generative design of sustainable buildings.
+Applied Energy, 367, 123318.

 The models are OWL files in Turtle syntax.
 You can view and edit them in OWL-supported tools such as Protégé.
 `schema_only_PGD_KG_model.owl` is the PGD-KG model with fundamental classes and properties.
 You can reuse the classes and properties to build your own models.
 `case1068_PGD_KG_model.owl` and `case6725_PGD_KG_model.owl` are two example models with enriched individuals in a design project.